 European/English history, two courses from the following (6 hours):

-Nonwestern/Third World history or Regional Geography, one course from the following (3 hours):
+Nonwestern/Third World history, one course from the following (3 hours):

 Course descriptions for History courses and elective options can be found at: History Courses

 - History majors can substitute one of the following for one upper-division HIST elective: GEOG 4205: Political Geography, or RELI 3950: Special Topics with departmental approval, or any upper-division course with approval of the Department of History & Geography chair.

 - All 27 semester hours in the major field must be at the 3000 - 4000 level.

 - A maximum of 3 semester hours from any and all of the following categories of courses may be used to satisfy the elective requirement, above: independent study, internship, and study abroad.